-Career and Life Management 20 - CALM - 4 credits
+Career and Life Management 20 - CALM - 4 credits Prerequisite: None

-CALM is a compulsory course at the Grade 11 level.
+CALM is a compulsory high school course.
 It is designed to help students build confidence in their ability to deal with the stress of living within a rapidly changing society.
 This course introduces students to the basic skills essential to a smooth transition into the adult work, or post-secondary school world.
-Curriculum content includes: examining personal values, goal setting, resume & cover letter building, practicing interview skills, independent living (budgeting, moving out), exploring career options, and examining human sexuality & relationships.
+Curriculum content includes: examining personal values,